periscopic/EaselFL/README.md

 -createjs namespace is currently set equal to window in utils/ContextConfig.js This is so that it the builds of EaselFL will function without the namespace until a stable build of EaselJS that uses the namespace is released.

+-use of multiple stages is currently not supported.